pointer-jen/CodeYou_DA_Jan_2025_Capstone/README.md

   ## Project Overview
-  Use LEGO data to see if there are any noticeable trends by theme.
+  Use LEGO data to see if there are any noticeable trends.

   ## Project Objective
   Use the data to compare number of pieces to price, a break down of number of sets by year, number of sets by theme, as well as average piece cost and list price by theme.

   ## Methods and Rationale
   Method used was to download data sets from Kaggle, then the .csv files were cleaned with python and pandas.
 This cleaned data was then exported out to new .csv files.
 These cleaned .csv files were then combined and put into sqlite.
 With the cleaned combined dataframe matplotlib was used to plot graphs for correlation analysis to help understand any relationships between the values.
+In addition I exported the cleaned data to excel files that were then loaded into Tableau Public to provide presentation of project with visuals.

   ## Technologies Used

   The project was developed in Jupyter Notebooks with Pandas being used to clean the data sets.
 SQLite was used for the database with Matplotlib used for graphs.
+Tableau Public was used to create visuals used in story for project presentation.

   ## Gathering the data